alexpetros/copy-this-code/README.md

 Don't add it to your `package.json`.
 Don't credit me.
 Just copy the code into your project if you think it's useful.

+Make sure to use GitHub permalinks if sharing; I plan to keep the repo up indefinitely but files might move around.

 ## Rationale
 This repo serves two purposes: one personal and the other pedagogical.